Cambodia Excursion Part II Siem Reap

 We found a taxi to take us to Siem Reap for $25 and were quickly on our way.
 In the area near the Thai border I noticed many roadside stores selling goods, possibly imported from Thailand, or possible going the other way - bicycles seemed to be a favorite.
 In the little wayside stores, rather surprisingly, only Thai beer was advertised.
 We did not see adverts for Angkor, Anchor or Cambodia beer until we were well on the way to Siem Reap.

-The road to Siem Reap is well-maintained and we were in the tourist area of town by around 2.30pm, having made a deviation to the more rural parts outskirts tow (red dirt roads only) to drop off two young Cambodian women who had shared the taxi - how much they paid we had no clue as they used Cambodian Riel.
+The road to Siem Reap is well-maintained and we were in the tourist area of town by around 2.30pm, having made a deviation to the more rural outskirts of town (red dirt roads only) to drop off two young Cambodian women who had shared the taxi - how much they paid we had no clue as they used Cambodian Riel.
 It did not look like $25 dollars worth though (1USD = approx 4,000 Riel).

 Siem Reap is famous for the ruins of Angkor Wat a few miles north of the town, and of which I will write in a separate article.
-In this brief visit, we mainly experienced the ambiance of the place, the food and wine - both of which are excellent, and the tuktuk drivers, who were persistent.
+In this brief visit, we mainly experienced the ambiance of the place, the food and wine - both of which were excellent, and the tuktuk drivers, who were persistent.
 I do admire the tuktuks though, rather heavier than the Thai variety (possibly solid teak?).

 Tuktuk Siem Reap style